jinjimosd/study-notes/fluxcd/README.md

 ### Repo per app
 It is common to use the same repository to store both the application source code and its deployment manifests.

-Instead of duplicating the deployment manifests between the app repo and the cluster(s) config repo, the config repo can hold a pointer to the app manifests.
+The config repo can hold a pointer to the app manifests.

 Inside the config repo you can define a `GitRepository` that tells Flux to clone the app repo inside the cluster, then with a `Kustomization`, you can tell Flux which directory holds the app manifests and how to patch them based on the target environment.